theecanmole/NZ-Steel-emissions-units/Readme.md

 ### New Zealand Steel Limited free industrial allocation of emissions units 2010 to 2020

-Every year since the [New Zealand Emissions Trading Scheme](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/) began, [New Zealand Steel Limited](https://en.wikipedia.org/wiki/New_Zealand_Steel) has received more emissions units under the [ETS Industrial Allocation](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/how-to-apply/) rules then it has had to surrender to the Government for it's emissions.
+Every year since the [New Zealand Emissions Trading Scheme](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/) began, [New Zealand Steel Limited](https://en.wikipedia.org/wiki/New_Zealand_Steel) has received more emissions units under the [Emissions Trading Scheme Industrial Allocation](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/) rules then it has had to surrender to the Government for it's emissions.

 Should the emissions trading scheme result in New Zealand Steel accumulating a stockpile of emissions units?
 In a sensibly designed emissions trading scheme, shouldn't the net 'flow' of emissions units be from the emitter, New Zealand Steel, to the Government?
 And not from the Government to the emitter?